SumoLogic/sumologic-documentation/docs/cse/rules/about-cse-rules.md

 ### Threat Intelligence

-Cloud SIEM’s Threat Intelligence lists are very similar to Match Lists, and you leverage them in rules in the same way.
+Cloud SIEM’s Threat Intelligence lists are very similar to match lists, and you leverage them in rules in the same way.
 Threat Intelligence lists contain values that, when encountered in a record, are clear indicators of compromise.
 To create a new source of Threat Intelligence, see [Create a Custom Threat Intelligence Source](/docs/cse/administration/create-custom-threat-intel-source/).

 Here’s an example of a Threat Intelligence list in the Cloud SIEM UI.

 <img src={useBaseUrl('img/cse/example-threat-intl.png')} alt="Example threat intelligence list" width="800"/>

-Like Match Lists, Threat Intelligence lists are used at the time of record ingestion.
+Like match lists, Threat Intelligence lists are used at the time of record ingestion.
 When a record is ingested, Cloud SIEM determines whether any of the fields in the record exist in any of your configured Threat Intelligence lists.

-When a record contains a value that matches an entry in one or more Threat Intelligence lists, just like with Match List data, two fields in the record get populated: a `listMatches` field that contains the names of Threat Intelligence lists that the record matched, and a `matchedItems` field that contains the actual key-value pairs that were matched.
+When a record contains a value that matches an entry in one or more Threat Intelligence lists, just like with match list data, two fields in the record get populated: a `listMatches` field that contains the names of Threat Intelligence lists that the record matched, and a `matchedItems` field that contains the actual key-value pairs that were matched.
 In addition, the string “threat” is added to the `listMatches` field.

 For example, given a record whose `SourceIp` column matches a entry in My Threat Intelligence List, the `listMatches` field added to the record would look like this: